tfmorris/Names/README.md

 * _Scorer.java_ - contains the scoring function.
 See _ScorerTest.java_ for an
 example of use.
 Remember to normalize the names beforehand.

-* _SimilarNameGenerator.java_ returns a set of names similar to the specified name.
-The core of the similar-names tables in the search module were built using this function.
-See _SimilarNameGeneratorTest.java_ for an example.

-* _SimilarNameAugmenter.java_ adds additional names to a similar-names file.
-If you had your own custom list of similar names, they could be added to the similar-names tables in the search module using this function.  '''If you do have your own list of similar names, we hope you share them with us.'''

 * _DMSoundex.java_ - a simplified implementation of Daitch-Mokotov soundex

 * _Nysiis.java_ - an implementation of NYSIIS